golovach-ivan/Correct-by-Construction/dict/type/session-types.md

 ## Session types
 Session types describe entities (channel endpoints) whose type may change after each usage.
+This feature is at odds with the conventional notion of type used in functional languages, which is meant to statically describe the nature of values.

 Session types are a rich type discipline, based on linear types.